NaserGharbieh/taskmaster/README.md

    - Add Task.
 3. Added Amplify to the project successfully
 4. Saving tasks in Dynamo db (Add Task Activity) and showing (retrieve) them in the main Activity.

+- Lab33
+1. Create Team model and associate it with the Task (one team `has many` tasks,  task  `ownedBy` team).
+2. Choose the team associated when creating a task, and filter the tasks on the main activity based on team.